Syed Kamal

 Syed Kamal ((27 April 1937 - 1 October 2009), often just known as Kamal, was a Pakistani film and TV actor, producer, director and screenwriter.

-Popular in the 1960s and the 1970s, he worked in some 120 films.
+Popular in the 1960s and 1970s, he worked in some 120 films.

 In 1998 he released his autobiography, Dastan-e-Kamal.

 Early life and education

 Syed Kamal was born in Meerut, Uttar Pradesh, British India on 27 April 1937.
-Following his secondary education at the Faiz-e-Aam school in Meerut, he earned a Bachelor's degree from Agra university.
+Following his secondary education at the Faiz-e-Aam School in Meerut, he earned a Bachelor's degree from Agra University.

 He moved to Pakistan alongside his family in 1956 despite having an offer to act in Mehboob Khan's classic Mother India, which released in 1957.
-He had worked in four Hindi movies before migrating.
+He had worked in four Hindi movies before migrating to Pakistan.

+He was a relative of Indian actor Naseeruddin Shah.

 Career

 Cinema

-Syed Kamal was a popular film star in the 1960s and the 1970s.
+Syed Kamal was a popular filmstar in the 1960s and the 1970s.
 Kamal, whose film Tauba (1963) became a success at the box office, had a striking resemblance to the Indian filmstar Raj Kapoor, and he was not evasive about this issue.
 He once said, "People used to mistake me for Raj Kapoor while I was in Bombay and I enjoyed it".
 In fact, according to Pakistani script writer Ali Sufyan Afaqi, Kamal used to practice Raj Kapoor's scenes in front of a mirror.
-Kamal's first appearance in his Pakistani movie by producer Shabab Kiranvi Thandi Sarak (1957) was meant to resemble Raj Kapoor.
+In Kamal's first appearance in a Pakistani movie Thandi Sarak (1957), by producer Shabab Kiranvi, he was meant to resemble Raj Kapoor.

-He has written, produced and directed over a dozen of films, including Insaan Aur Gadha (1973).
+He wrote, produced and directed over a dozen films, including Insaan Aur Gadha (1973).

+In 1979, he directed and starred in the Urdu movie Yahan Se Wahan Tak.
+Written by Haseena Moin, it was his only film with Waheed Murad.